Ivy Bonsai Guide: How To Care For Your Ivy Bonsai (Hedera helix) Like A Pro!

-Remember it takes time (sometimes decades) to create a good tapered tree trunk.
+Remember it takes time (sometimes decades) to create a well tapered tree trunk.

 The Ivy plant is mostly propagated through cuttings.
-Although you can grow ivy bonsai from both young or mature trees, always prefer a cutting from a matured ivy.
+Although you can grow ivy bonsai from both young and mature trees, always prefer a cutting from a matured ivy.

 Cuttings taken from shrubby plants retain the same characteristics of the mature tree and so are suitable for bonsai styling.